XpWilson/StylizedFirefox/README.md

   * >layers.acceleration.force-enabled
   * >gfx.webrender.all
   * >svg.context-properties.content.enabled
-* Copy the *userChrome.css* file from this repo and place it into your chrome folder.
+* Copy the *userChrome.css* and *userContent.css* files from this repo and place it into your chrome folder.
 The location of the folder can be found here:
   * **Windows**:
     * C:\Users\[USERNAME]\AppData\Roaming\Mozilla\Firefox\Profiles\######.default-release\chrome\
   * **MacOS**: